UPDATED MARCH 3, 2026

 “You won’t to want to miss out on this one!”

-Then he introduced the product: a manual potato chipper that cuts your potatoes into perfect chunky chips.
+Then they introduced the product.
+We’ll use one I remember as an example: a manual potato chipper that cuts your potatoes into perfect, chunky chips.

 Demonstrating the product